 We focus on local capacity building, systems strengthening, training and support to provide a sustainable pathway to tackle 8 key health problems facing Timor-Leste today…

-Our experienced team TB Timorese health care workers are supoporting the MoH and NGO partners in delivering quality TB care.
-This includes pioneering work in expanding household contact tracing of positive cases and starting exposed children on preventative treatment.
+Our experienced team TB Timorese health care workers are supporting the MoH and NGO partners in delivering quality TB care.
+This includes pioneering work in expanding household contact tracing of positive cases and commencing exposed children on preventative treatment.

 Of the country has latent TB

 Increasing numbers of cases of HIV infection are being identified in Timor-Leste each week.
 The country is unprepared for this evolving epidemic.
 A new centre of excellence in partnership with MoH and the National AIDS Program is being built at Vera Cruz CHC, which will become the key training site for Timorese Doctors and counsellors in HIV care.

 4. Building strong women for a strong nation

 In a country with high levels of domestic violence, unplanned pregnancy and gender inequality, many Timorese women are trapped in disadvantage, often having seven or more children without the means to raise them.
 Other than the social difficulties this involves, it is driving many of the major health problems of the nation.
 Working with the Humanitarian Aid & Relief Trust, we will expand our outreach program to the districts, forming new womens groups to educate and empower Timorese women on maternal health, gender-based violence and crisis care support.

 of women with partners aged 15-49 have experience physical or sexual violence in their relationships

 5. Reducing Malnutrition by catching them before they fall